ShaynoahB/US-Cyber-Games-Season-VI-Write-Up-2026/Beginner Room Challenges/Reverse Engineering/README.md

 # Solution

-1.Used 'file' to identify the provided binary as an ELF executable.
+1. Used 'file' to identify the provided binary as an ELF executable.

 2. Modified the file permissions using chmod +x so the binary could be executed.